 Property Owner Negligence and Burn Injuries

-Property owners and managers need to take whatever reasonable precautions they can to prevent a guest, resident, or worker from sustaining an otherwise avoidable burn injury.
+Property owners and managers need to take reasonable precautions to prevent a guest, resident, or worker from sustaining an otherwise avoidable burn injury.
 Burn incidents, from fire-related burns to chemical burns, can be caused by a wide range of mistakes, and it’s the property owner’s responsibility to minimize the possibility of an injury by taking the appropriate property management steps.
-Failing to do so may result in serious accidents, and negligent property owners can be held accountable for the ensuing damages.
+Failing to do so may result in serious accidents, and negligent property owners can be held accountable for the damages.
+Call us if you were hurt due to property owner negligence and burn injuries were the result.

 Burn Injuries From Unsafe Premises